fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

 <img width="590" alt="image" src="https://user-images.githubusercontent.com/28448629/143822056-3b1507c6-0595-43ab-8b53-2568aef4eb0f.png">

    - Attention: there are some post rates = 0 instances.
-The rate equaling to 0 is not abnormal, since these users has a small number of subscribers, and each subscribers has only a rate to pose a tweet.
-Therefore, some users with relatively small amount of subscribers may get his post rate = 0%.
+The rate equaling to 0 is not abnormal, since these users has a small number of subscribers, and each user has only a rate of 1/UserID(in system a higher ID number means a lower subscribers number relating to Zipf distribution) to pose a tweet.
+Therefore, users with relatively small amount of subscribers may have higher chances to get his post rate = 0%.